 471 Houston Street; 1224 TAMU

 College Station, TX 77843-1224

-The professional making the diagnosis of a disability should be an appropriately trained evaluator, such as a physician, psychologist, psychiatrist, or educational diagnostician.
-For example, an audiologist would diagnose a hearing impairment; a psychiatrist, psychologist, or clinical social worker would diagnose a psychological disability.
+The professional making the diagnosis of a disability should be an appropriately trained evaluator/professional, such as a physician, psychologist, psychiatrist, or educational diagnostician.
+For example, an audiologist would diagnose a hearing impairment; a psychiatrist, psychologist, or clinical social worker would diagnose a mental health disability.
 Documentation from a family member or family friend is not acceptable.

 If you have any questions about documentation that is requested, please feel free to contact an Access Coordinator at (979) 845-1637.